gitthermal/website/docs/push-to-remote.md

 ---
-title: Pushing to a remote
+title: Pushing to a remote repository
 description: Save your changes to remote repository.
 titleBorder: true
 ---